 - Keep the shovel close to your body—don’t lean out too far.

 - Don’t twist at the waist too much—use a forward motion whenever possible and push the snow.

 - If you have to throw the snow, lift with your legs and bend at your knees.

 - Don’t throw the snow over your shoulder.

 Finally, consider using a snowblower if you are at a higher health risk, but make sure it starts easily and is in good working order.

-For additional downloadable tips, see Lift Light, Shovel Right (external link)
+For additional downloadable tips, see Shovel Light (external link)